xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-DDPM.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-02-02.png">

 The power of stable diffusion models comes from the ability to generate images through text.
-So how does the text prompt affects the image generation process?
+So how does the text prompt affect the image generation process?
 This turns out to be a complex process involving the coordination of several models.
 Let’s walk through it step by step in the following articles.

 ## Resources